albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

     This test is required to make sure that all sensitive classes do not implement the `CanShareWithClient` marker interface by mistake.
+In the event someone marks a sensitive class by the `CanShareWithClient`, this test will catch that and will fails.

-No need to test whether the non-sensitive data is implementing the interface as the compiler will check that for you.
+    No need to test whether the non-sensitive data is implementing the interface as the compiler will check that.
 It is not possible to call the `sendToClient()` and pass anything that does not implement `CanShareWithClient`.

-1. Second approach, try all types of objects that can be sent to the client and use mocks to make sure that only the classes that you are expecting to be send to the client are actually sent.
+1. Second approach, using the `Sensitive` marker interface to exclude sensitive classes

     The example is a bit complex and is omitted as it is beyond the scope as it requires a more complex setup.

+    We need to try all types of objects that can be (non-sensitive), and should not be (sensitive), sent to the client and use mocks to make sure that only the classes that you are expecting to be send to the client are actually sent.
+If the mock is called when given an object deemed sensitive, the test should fail.
+On the other hand, if the mock is not called when given a non-sensitive data, then the test should fail too.

 In both cases, testing can be a bit tricky and in some cases is missed.